pygame-community/pygame-ce/docs/reST/ref/key.rst

    | :sl:`returns a pygame.key.ScancodeWrapper containing the most recent key releases`
    | :sg:`get_just_pressed() -> bools`

-   Returns a sequence of boolean values representing the KEYDOWN events as of the last call to pygame.event.get() done by tracking the KEYUP events when the event loop is pumped using pygame.event.get() and is therefore similar to checking KEYUPS in the event loop.
+   Returns a mapping from key codes to booleans indicating which keys were newly *released* as of the last time events were processed.
+This can be used as a convenience function to detect keys that were *released* "this frame".

+   The result of this function is updated when new events are processed, e.g. in :func:`pygame.event.get()` or :func:`pygame.event.pump()`.

+   See also :func:`pygame.key.get_just_pressed()`.

    .. note::
       If you require getting the key releases in order use the event queue KEYUP events.